Look, if you’re thinking about finding a new job, you don’t need me to tell you that LinkedIn is probably the first place you should go.

 3. Don't Refer To Yourself As Third Person

 A LinkedIn summary is about making a human connection.
-Referring to yourself as a third-person sounds strange in the summary - when we know you are the one who wrote it.
+Referring to yourself as the third-person sound strange in the summary - when we know you are the one who wrote it.

 Even if someone else wrote it for you, ask them to do it in the first person.